seh-GAH-toh/Pumpkin-Website/docs/developer/world.md

 The files stored in this format are .slime files.

-More details can be found on the github page for [Slime World Manager](https://github.com/cijaaimee/Slime-World-Manager#:~:text=Slime%20World%20Manager%20is%20a,worlds%20faster%20and%20save%20space.), as well as on [Dev Blog #5](https://hypixel.net/threads/dev-blog-5-storing-your-skyblock-island.2190753/) for Hypixel.
+More details can be found on the GitHub page for [Slime World Manager](https://github.com/cijaaimee/Slime-World-Manager#:~:text=Slime%20World%20Manager%20is%20a,worlds%20faster%20and%20save%20space.), as well as on [Dev Blog #5](https://hypixel.net/threads/dev-blog-5-storing-your-skyblock-island.2190753/) for Hypixel.

 #### Schematic File Format